xullnn/ls_pull_over_push/210/answers.md

 answer:

-- when declaring a function we also declare a same name variable to the function
+- when declaring a function we also declare a same name variable as the function
   - then we can pass this variable(which is referencing the function object) to other variables
   - then we can append parentheses `()` to invoke the function